Published by Carl Hedinger. Last Updated on November 6, 2023.

 The North Carolina Waterfall Byway Scenic Drive (in short, Waterfall Byway) refers to the 98-mile stretch of US-64 between Rosman in Transylvania County (near Brevard) and Murphy in far-Western North Carolina.

-The North Carolina Department of Transportation designated this scenic road because of the 200-plus waterfalls along that surround it.
+The North Carolina Department of Transportation designated this scenic road because of the 200-plus waterfalls surrounding it.

 - US-Highway 64 in North Carolina Background Info